galst/ex3/README.md

 ### 2 - Edge Betweeness Clustering
 The Edge Betweenness algorithm detects communities by progressively removing edges from the original network.
 The connected components of the remaining network are the communities.
-Instead of trying to construct a measure that tells us which edges are the most central to communities, the Girvan–Newman algorithm focuses on edges that are most likely "between" communities.
+Instead of trying to construct a measure that tells us which edges are the most central to communities, the Edge Betweeness algorithm focuses on edges that are most likely "between" communities.

 ``` r
 #cluster edge betweenness